She faced the beast and the pale, distracted haze left her eyes. Her gaze was as shockingly clear as the beast’s first terrible pounce.

 She took one fierce breath, and her right hand shot forward.
 She grabbed hold of the folds on its gray, festering forehead.
 With a second breath, she pulled down hard, ripping all the skin from its leering face.
 The monster screamed and slashed, but it had lost the advantages of shock and surprise.
 With a hard jab of her knee, she had it on the ground and tore it to pieces.

 It never stopped slashing.
 Her skin was in bleeding shreds.
 Summoning what was left of its life, it pulled itself up, more ghastly and terrifying in its faceless fury, and a great wind began.
-As if the monster was sucking into it the elemental forces of the earth, air and heat that surrounded it, a hurricane of wind and debris spiraled around it and into its mouth, chest and genitals.
+As if the monster was sucking into it the elemental forces of the earth, air and heat, a hurricane of wind and debris spiraled around it and into its mouth, chest and genitals.

 She did not wait to see what all this was for, grabbed the creature’s throat, and squeezed.

-In that moment, the beast exploded—a mine blast that split the ground, leaving her covered in lime dust and smelling of rotting flesh.
+In that moment, the beast exploded—a mine blast that split the ground, leaving her covered in fine dust and smelling of rotting flesh.